-Humayun's Tomb was built nine years after Humayun's death by his wife Haji Begum.
-Designed by a Persian architect named Mirak Mirza Ghiyas, and completed in 1565, the edifice was a trendsetter of it's time.
+Humayun's Tomb was built by his wife Haji Begum, nine years after Humayun's death.
+Designed by a Persian architect named Mirak Mirza Ghiyas, and completed in 1565, the edifice was a trendsetter of its time.
 It is said that all later Mughal monuments, including the Taj Mahal, followed its design.

 Situated in Old Delhi, where the lanes are narrow and always filled with people, Red Fort stands tall and proud-a great witness to history, a mute spectator of the present.
 The decision for constructing the fort was taken in 1639, when Shahjahan decided to shift his capital to Delhi.
 Within eight years, Shahjahanabad was completed with the Red Fort-Qila-i-Mubarak (fortunate citadel)-Delhi's seventh fort, ready in all its magnificence to receive the Emperor.
-Though much has changed now because of large-scale demolitions during the British occupation of the fort, its important structures have survived, though the glory has faded with age, it continues to look impressive and serves venue for flag hoist during Independence Day by Prime Minister.
+Much has changed now because of large-scale demolitions by the British; its important structures have survived.
+Though its glory has faded with age, it continues to look impressive and serves venue for flag hoist during Independence Day by Prime Minister.

 Baha'i Temple (Lotus Temple)

-Rashtrapati Bhawan is architecturally a very impressive building, with the India Gate opposite it.
+Rashtrapati Bhawan is architecturally a very impressive building, with the India Gate standing opposite to it.
 This stretch called the Rajpath is where the Republic Day parade is held.
-The imposing plan of this area conceived by Lutyens attracts lots of tourists as well as the residents of Delhi who make it a point to visit the place often.
+The imposing plan of this area, conceived by Lutyens, attracts lots of tourists as well as the residents of Delhi who make it a point to visit the place often.

 India Gate is a memorial raised in honour of the Indian soldiers martyred during the Afghan war.
-The green, velvety lawns at India Gate, particularly, are a popular evening and holiday rendezvous for young and old alike, who come packed in cars and enjoy a picnic-dinner in the lawns while children enjoy boating and playing around the place.
+The green, velvety lawns at India Gate, particularly, are a popular evening and holiday rendezvous for young and old alike.
+People come here to enjoy picnic while children enjoy boating and play around the place.
 Amar Jawan Jyoti inside is an eternal flame that burns day and night as a mark of respect to these soldiers.

-By air : Delhi is conveniently connected to all the major cities of the world.
-Delhi has two airports catering to domestic and international flights, located 4½ km apart in Palam.
+By Air: Delhi is conveniently connected to all the major cities of the world.
+Delhi has two airports catering to domestic and international flights, located 4? km apart in Palam.
 The international airport (known as Indira Gandhi International Airport) is situated 20 km from the city center.
 Taxis and coaches are available.
 The booking offices are mostly situated in and around Connaught Place.